Michigan vs. UNLV Predictions & Picks - Women's NCAA Tournament First Round

 Michigan Performance Insights

-- The Wolverines' +346 scoring differential (outscoring opponents by 11.1 points per game) is a result of scoring 74.6 points per game (36th in college basketball) while giving up 63.5 per outing (160th in college basketball).
+- The Wolverines outscore opponents by 11.1 points per game (scoring 74.6 points per game to rank 36th in college basketball while allowing 63.5 per outing to rank 160th in college basketball) and have a +346 scoring differential overall.

-- Michigan is posting 73.2 points per game this season in conference games, which is 1.4 fewer points per game than its season average (74.6).
+- Michigan's offense has been less effective in Big Ten tilts this season, scoring 73.2 points per contest, compared to its overall average of 74.6 PPG.

-- The Wolverines are scoring 78.6 points per game this year in home games, which is 7.8 more points than they're averaging when playing on the road (70.8).
+- The Wolverines are scoring 78.6 points per game this season at home, which is 7.8 more points than they're averaging when playing on the road (70.8).

-- Michigan is giving up 63.6 points per game at home.
-In road games, it is allowing 62.3.
+- Michigan is giving up 63.6 points per game this year at home, which is 1.3 more points than it is allowing away from home (62.3).

-- On offense, the Wolverines have had a hard time putting the ball in the basket over their last 10 games, scoring 70.4 points per contest over that stretch as opposed to the 74.6 they've racked up over the course of this year.
+- The Wolverines have been putting up 70.4 points per game in their last 10 times on the court, an average that's slightly lower than the 74.6 they've scored over the course of the 2022-23 campaign.

 © 2023 Data Skrive.
 All rights reserved.